I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 These are worthy and noble efforts, and we won.

-You know, God bless Ernie and everybody who uh who's fought in foreign wars or any particular war, and I don't want to traumatize too many liberals, but I hate to break this to you, gang.
+You know, God bless Ernie and everybody who's fought in foreign wars or any particular war, and I don't want to traumatize too many liberals, but I hate to break this to you, gang.

 Rob Reiner did not win the Cold War.

-You got all these revisionists running around saying we were right on Vietnam, we were right on you know, after since Vietnam, I wonder if there's any aspect of military uh projection by America that these guys would support.
+You know, after, since Vietnam, I wonder if there's any aspect of military projection by America that these guys would support.

-Uh Jimmy Carter wouldn't support the Contras.
+Jimmy Carter wouldn't support the Contras.

-I mean Sandinisa took over.
+I mean, Sandinistas took over.

 Remember what happened after Vietnam.

-After April uh 1975, when that horrific picture of the helicopter leaving the embassy in Saigon and people clinging to it.
+After April 1975, when that horrific picture of the helicopter leaving the embassy in Saigon and people clinging to it, the Soviets were on the march everywhere.

 In Angola, Mozambique, Afghanistan, Central America, you name it.

-And and what happened?
+And what happened?

-Well, when we pulled out of Vietnam that sent a signal.
+Well, when we pulled out of Vietnam, that sent a signal.

-Now it wasn't the final signal.
+Now, it wasn't the final signal.

-We defeated the Soviets because he knew their economic system couldn't match SDI.
+Fortunately, thanks to Ronald Reagan, I'll be blunt, thanks to Ronald Reagan, we defeated the Soviets because he knew their economic system couldn't match SDI.

-I remember the Gipper watching that.
+I remember the Gibber watching that.

 You know, that was it.